Suicide (band)

 Suicide was an American musical duo composed of vocalist Alan Vega and instrumentalist Martin Rev, intermittently active between 1970 and 2016.
-The group's pioneering music utilized minimalist electronic instrumentation, including synthesizers and primitive drum machines, and their early performances were confrontational and often ended in violence.
+The group's pioneering music used minimalist electronic instrumentation, including synthesizers and primitive drum machines, and their early performances were confrontational and often ended in violence.
 They were among the first acts to use the phrase "punk music" in an advertisement for a concert in 1970—during their very brief stint as a three-piece including Paul Liebegott.

-Though never widely popular among the general public, Suicide have been recognized as among the most influential acts of their era.
-Their debut album Suicide (1977) was described by Entertainment Weekly as "a landmark of electronic music", while AllMusic stated that it "provided the blueprints for post-punk, synth pop, and industrial rock."
+Though never widely popular among the general public, Suicide has been recognized as among the most influential acts of its era.
+The band’s debut album Suicide (1977) was described by Entertainment Weekly as "a landmark of electronic music", while AllMusic stated that it "provided the blueprints for post-punk, synth pop, and industrial rock."

 History

-Rev and Vega met and became friends in 1970.
-After the former's avant-jazz band broke up, they decided to form a band together.
-The initial line-up was - Vega (aka "Nasty Cut" or "Nasty Punk"): guitar, trumpet, vocals; Rev (aka "Marty Maniac"): drums, keyboard and Paul Liebegott (aka Cool P) guitar.
-Their first show was June 19, 1970 at the Project of Living Artists in lower Manhattan.
-They soon began billing themselves as "punk music".
-Liebegott left at the end of 1971, and they continued as a duo.
-By that point, Vega was no longer playing any instruments, and began performing only vocals.
-Rev stopped playing drums and blowing whistle by early 1975.
-By 1973, they had become part of lower Manhattan's underground music scene, and played shows with the likes of the New York Dolls and the Fast.
-Their first release was Rocket U.S.A., which was included on the 1976 Max's Kansas City compilation.
-The following year, they recorded and released their debut album.
-They played their first overseas shows in 1978 playing support for Elvis Costello and the Clash in the UK and Western Europe.
-They continued on and off, until playing their final shows in 2015.
-Shows scheduled for the following year were cancelled, due to Vega's declining health, and eventual death.
+In 1969, Alan Bermowitz became involved with the publicly funded MUSEUM: A Project of Living Artists—an artist-run 24-hour multimedia gallery at 729 Broadway in Manhattan.
+Producing visual art under the name Alan Suicide, Bermowitz graduated from painting to light sculptures, many of which were constructed from electronic debris.
+He gained a residency at the OK Harris Gallery in SoHo where he continued to exhibit until 1975.
+Barbara Gladstone continued to show his work well into the 1980s.

+Later that same year, Bermowitz saw the Stooges perform at the New York State Pavilion; an epiphany for Bermowitz.
+He would later say, "It showed me you didn't have to do static artworks, you could create situations, do something environmental.
+That's what got me moving more intensely in the direction of doing music.
+Compared with Iggy, whatever I was doing as an artist felt insignificant."

+After this, in 1970, Alan Vega and Martin "Rev" Reverby met through the Art Workers' Coalition.
+With Rev, Bermowitz began experimenting with electronic music, and formed Suicide, along with guitarist Paul Liebgott.
 According to a 2002 interview of Alan Vega, the name of the band was inspired by the title of a Ghost Rider comic book issue titled "Satan Suicide".
-He further explained, "We were talking about society’s suicide, especially American society.
+He further explained, "We were talking about society's suicide, especially American society.
 New York City was collapsing.
 The Vietnam War was going on.
 The name Suicide said it all to us."